 Tiger Woman on Wall Street takes you behind the scenes of the world’s most important financial markets, from the daily routine of trading to high-level meetings with executives, policy makers, and analysts.
 Li conveys in fascinating and revealing detail how she arrives at her investing decisions—a powerful combination of keen intuition, meticulous due diligence, and razor-sharp analysis.
 Li argues that the current Chinese business growth model has hit a wall and shows why investors need to keep both eyes firmly open when investing—especially in China.

-By reading this book, you will learn how one of today’s most successful China analysts smells an questionable investment a mile away, predicts industry trends, forecasts stock price movements, and develops investment ideas— both long and short—using techniques ranging from scrutinizing data to posing as an average customer in order to examine firsthand a company’s latest product.
+By reading this book, you will learn how one of today’s most successful China analysts smells a questionable investment a mile away, predicts industry trends, forecasts stock price movements, and develops investment ideas — both long and short — using techniques ranging from scrutinizing data to posing as an average customer in order to examine a company’s latest product firsthand.
 You will also meet colorful characters such as Knucklehedgie, an American hedge fund manager who invests in Chinese companies based on brokers’ bragging, and a Chinese executive who takes conference calls with investors while at nightclubs and who made his fortune by selling fraudulent Chinese companies to global investors.

 Striking a rare balance between page-turning storytelling and practical investing guide, Tiger Woman on Wall Street shows how one woman has navigated her way through and thrived in this increasingly complicated and exciting period in modern financial history.